meher12/Kafka-kafkaStream-springBoot/README.md

 5. Reward Each Location: To change original key by location value
 6. Calling API or Other Process (Something Suspicious: Fraud processing)

+### 5. Kafka Stream Feedback:
+1. add the good feedback to "t.commodity.feedback-one-good" in FeedbackOneStream